 I started out drawing details that got overlooked-- the shadows of fabric folds, say.
 Things that don't exactly make sense.
 Things I would edit out if I were trying to make a recognizable object.

 I am interested in this kind of seeing --not of a world of known, knowable, sure things-- but of a world brimming with information beyond my ability to hold down.
 I try to draw these things I see but cannot explain.
 I drew the inside of the folds in one rather stiff, gray backpack for at least 3 years.
-(But then I had washed it too much and the folds just mushed.)
+(But then I washed it and the folds mushed.)

 I can only explain what I see by drawing it.